argie33/topfundamentalstocktrader/readme.md

 # Stock Analysis and Trading System

 ## Overview
-This stock analysis and trading system is designed specifically for quantitative analysts and algorithmic traders, integrating deep financial analysis with automated trading capabilities.
+This stock analysis and trading system is designed to generate rankings for the best stocks based on input data from a company's quarterly financial statements.
 It uses sophisticated algorithms to identify high-potential stocks based on a scoring system that evaluates financial health, growth prospects, and technical indicators, enabling active portfolio management by making informed trading decisions in real-time.
+The project is also equipped to hold the top ranked stocks in a brokerage account.

 ## Components
 The project comprises several Python scripts, each serving specific functions: